gokberkbar/locale_plus/README.md

 ```

 # Usage
-## Patch the locales with the users group and decimal seperators
+## Patch the locales with the users' group and decimal seperators
 This function patches all locales in flutter, so that you can use the decimal seperator and group seperator from `numberFormatSymbols` after the patch is complete.
 The patchNumberSeperators function patches the locales on android and ios.
-It is safe to call on macos, windows, linux and web.
+It is safe to call on MacOS, Windows, Linux and web.
 ```Dart
 import 'package:locale_plus/locale_plus.dart';